getindata/kedro-kubeflow/docs/source/04_contributing/02_local_testing.md

 ## Unit tests

-The plugin has unit tests that can be run with `tox`:
+The plugin has unit tests that can be run with `tox`, for example for python 3.8:
 ```console
 $ pip install tox-pip-version
 $ tox -v -e py38
 ```

+List available python environments to test with using `tox -l`.

 You can also run them manually by executing `python -m unittest` in the root folder.
 They are also executed with github action on pull requests to test the stability of new changes.
 See `.github/workflows/python-package.yml`.